Gain access to personalized product screening, the best pricing, rewards, and more!

 Diflubenzuron

-When it comes to pest issues like moths, boll weevils and caterpillars, the larvae are more damaging than the adults.
-That is why the active ingredient Diflubenzuron is so sought after by pest control professionals for its ability to kill such pests and also act as an insect growth regulator to address destructive larvae.
+When it comes to pest issues like moths, boll weevils, and caterpillars, the larvae are more damaging than the adults.
+That is why the active ingredient Diflubenzuron is so sought after by pest control professionals.
+It kills such pests and also acts as an insect growth regulator to address destructive larvae.

-On this page, we will share with you some background information on Diflubenzuron, a popular dual-action active ingredient.
+On this page, we will share some background information on Diflubenzuron, a popular dual-action active ingredient.
 We will cover its origin and why it is so effective.
-Here you can also shop the top-recommended insecticide we have in stock which contains Diflubenzuron.
+Here, you can also shop the top-recommended insecticide we have in stock that contains Diflubenzuron.

 What is Diflubenzuron?

-In agricultural settings, Diflubenzuron is used to protect livestock, crops, ornamentals and shrubbery and hinder the development of mosquito larvae and gypsy moth populations.
-Diflubenzuron comes in a number of different formulations such as liquid concentrates, wettable powders and in granular form.
+In agricultural settings, Diflubenzuron is used to protect livestock, crops, ornamentals, and shrubbery and hinder the development of mosquito larvae and gypsy moth populations.
+Diflubenzuron comes in several different formulations, such as liquid concentrates, wettable powders, and granular forms.

 How Does Diflubenzuron Work?

-Diflubenzuron works by causing a sort of premature birth where the larvae will not be able to survive.
+Diflubenzuron works by causing a premature birth, which means the larvae will not be able to survive.
 The active ingredient does this by interfering with the normal synthesis of insect exoskeletons during the molting process at the time of egg hatching.

-By inhibiting the production of chitin which is used by insects to develop their exoskeleton, Diflubenzuron triggers insect larvae to molt early without a properly formed exoskeleton.
-This results in the eventual death of the larvae.
+By inhibiting the production of chitin, which insects use to develop their exoskeleton, Diflubenzuron triggers insect larvae to molt early without a properly formed exoskeleton, which eventually results in their death.

 Benefits of Diflubenzuron

-Diflubenzuron is an effective insect growth regulator and is primarily active through ingestion making it less toxic to non-intended insect targets.
+Diflubenzuron is an effective insect growth regulator.
+It is primarily active through ingestion, making it less toxic to non-intended insect targets.

 Drawbacks of Diflubenzuron

-Diflubenzuron is a slow-acting chemical, so you may not see results right away and have to be patient.
-Also since it is an IGR, it will not harm or kill adult insect pests.
-There are some target pests that can develop resistance to the active ingredient and thus you may have to rotate the product with other insecticides that have a different mode of action.
+Diflubenzuron is a slow-acting chemical, so you may not see results immediately, so you must be patient.
+Also, since it is an IGR, it will not harm or kill adult insect pests.
+Some target pests can develop resistance to the active ingredient, and thus, you may have to rotate the product with other insecticides that have a different mode of action.

 Is Diflubenzuron Safe?

-Diflubenzuron is safe to use when applied according to label directions.
-When handling products containing Diflubenzuron make sure to have on the proper PPE in the form of gloves and protective clothing when spraying the products.
-Please read the label carefully and adhere to the safety measures on the label when applying the product.
+Diflubenzuron is safe to use when applied according to the label directions.
+When handling products containing Diflubenzuron, make sure to wear the proper PPE, such as gloves and protective clothing, when spraying the products.
+Please read the label carefully and adhere to the safety measures when applying the product.

 What To Expect

-Diflubenzuron is a slow-acting IGR, requiring up to 14 days for results and a significant depletion of the target insect population.
-While it does not kill adult insects, it sterilizes some female species of insects.
+Diflubenzuron is a slow-acting IGR that can take up to 14 days to produce results and significantly deplete the target insect population.
+While it does not kill adult insects, it sterilizes some female species.

 Featured Products